-It occurs at the base of masonry walls (and sometimes chimneys) where ground moisture is drawn up through the wall.
+It occurs at the base of masonry walls (and sometimes fireplaces and their hearths) where ground moisture is drawn up through the wall.
 A damp-proof course (a ‘dpc’) will be incorporated within the masonry to block this upward movement of moisture but they can sometimes fail.

 A change to the ground conditions at the base of the wall is the most common reason for a building to develop a dampness problem.
 Raised garden beds or paving are frequently the cause of a dpc breach, particularly if the new surface level is above the level of the dpc.
 The best dpc in the world won’t work underground!

 Blocked sub-floor vents are another problem, preventing natural moisture evaporation around and beneath a building.
 The minor movement of all structures can also cause brittle dpcs to crack.
 The slate and mortar dpcs in older brick homes most likely to suffer but tar, sand and mortar dpcs can also fail in this way.